Do the benefits of almonds make it the healthiest nut ever?

 Vitamin E may not be on your radar, but this fat-soluble vitamin is also a powerful antioxidant.

-Antioxidants protect your cells from free radical damage caused by things like a crummy diet, smoking, and environmental pollutants.
+Antioxidants protect your cells from free radical damage caused by things like a poor diet, smoking, and environmental pollutants.

 The more oxidative damage your cells have to battle, the greater your risk for developing chronic diseases and cancer.